IIHIHIKII/ZenIP-private/ZenIP-000.md

 ## ZenIP Workflow

 The ZenIP process begins with a new idea for Horizen.
-Each potential ZenIP must have a Owner -- someone who writes the ZenIP using the style and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.
+Each potential ZenIP must have an Owner -- someone who writes the ZenIP using the style and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.
 The ZenIP Owner should first attempt to ascertain whether the idea is